-Instead of requiring a sample and lab investigation, workers can use handheld devices to detect asbestos directly on site.
-As the technology advances, these devices should also provide more accurate, less expensive results.
+Instead of requiring a sample and lab investigation, workers can use handheld devices to detect asbestos directly on-site.
+As technology advances, these devices should also provide more accurate, less expensive results.

 Spectroscopy is the main technology involved in handheld asbestos detection.
-This analytical technique uses the interaction between light and matter to determine the elements in material and their ratios.
+This analytical technique uses the interaction between light and matter to determine the elements in the material and their ratios.

 Different spectroscopes use different types of light.
 For example, some devices use X-rays.
 The material scatters the X-rays and a detector reads the pattern to determine if it contains asbestos.

 Detecting Asbestos with a Magnetic Field

 Spectroscopy is not a new technology, but handheld devices are a relatively new development.
 This is not the only detection technology available, however.
 Another recent technology uses lasers and magnets to distinguish asbestos fibers from other building materials like gypsum and fiberglass.

 The University of Hertfordshire in the United Kingdom is responsible for developing this technology.
 Thanks to this new sensor, it is now possible to detect even low concentrations of asbestos in the air.
 This is a significant development for safety since it is airborne asbestos that can cause extreme health problems.